dry-python/returns/docs/pages/hkt.rst

 And the thing about this approach is that it will be:

 1. Fully type-safe.
-It works with correct interface ``Container1``, returns the correct type, has correct type transformation
+It works with correct interface ``ContainerN``, returns the correct type, has correct type transformation
 2. Is opened for further extension and even custom types